CassandraMaldonado/LLM_Healthcare/README.md

 In this approach, the model is **not trained**.
 Instead, it receives structured clinical examples directly in the prompt.

 **Purpose**
-- Evaluate how much clinical reasoning can be learned from context alone
+- Evaluate how much clinical reasoning can be learned from context alone.
-- Serve as a strong zero-training baseline
+- Serve as a strong zero-training baseline.

 **Strengths**
-- No additional compute or training required
+- No additional compute or training required.
 - Easy to deploy

 **Limitations**